jkauphus/jkauphus/README.md

 - 👋 Hi, I’m @jkauphus
 - 👀 I’m interested in ecology/wildlife conservation/ and water resources
-- 🌱 I’m currently learning R, Rshiny, and SQL
+- 🌱 I’m currently learning R, Rshiny, Python, and SQL
 - ✨ I'm currently working for Logan Simpson as a Biologist
 - 💞️ I’m looking to collaborate on Arizona Wildlife Conservation
 - 📫 How to reach me jack.kauphusman@outlook.com